FAQs- Please click on a question to reveal the answer.

 How do you pay for STEMfest?

 STEMfest is sponsored by NIU STEM Outreach.
-Additional support is provided by Kishwaukee Community Hospital, Abbott Labs, and the College of Engineering and Engineering Technology.
+Additional support is provided by our sponsors.
 Donations by participants are an important component of our fund-raising.
 Please consider supporting our outreach efforts with a donation at STEMfest or by contacting us to support our programs.

 How do we find out about future programs?